Kim So-hyun: In the media

-Kim plays a role in stimulating her colleague actors.
 Who Are You: School 2015 co-star Yook Sung-jae shared, "Despite her young age, [Kim] So-hyun leads the entire drama.
 When seeing her with a smile on her face during working in spite of the exhaustion due to lack of sleep, I feel and learn a lot."
 Chun Jung-myung gave her his recognition, "She is polite and always looks strong.
 So Hyun possesses such an outstanding charm that I believe she might become the greatest actor of this era."
 Actor Nam Joo-hyuk also praised, "Like an adult and trustworthy.
 She is a positive person that never shows any hints of negativity even when facing hardship.
 I have a lot to learn from her."
 As an experienced former child actress, Kim So-hyun has acted with many actors who are older than her.
 Many of her co-stars described her as an "older sister" to them.
 Such as, Yoo Seung-ho, who is six years older than her, confessed he couldn't stop speaking to her like she was older: "She seems like an older sister.
 She's extremely mature."
 L said, "So-hyun is very mature.
 Though she's seven years younger than me, she sometimes feels like an older sister", and the same goes to Yoon Do-joon.

-Various actors, actresses, and film crew praised Kim for her acting skills, strong mentality, work ethic, and kindness.
-Actress Jo Soo-hyang, "Kim So-hyun is amazing.
+Actress Jo Soo-hyan, stated that "Kim So-hyun is amazing.
 When we were filming, her schedule was very hectic.
 At first, I would play around with her after we were done filming, but she looked more and more tired as the days went on, and I couldn't do that anymore."
 She continued, "But when the camera starts rolling, she puts on a smile and acts really well.
 As I saw her doing that, I just thought, she's amazing."
 Despite the freezing temperatures during filming The Emperor: Owner of the Mask, Kim gave affection for the child actor that was working with her, be on set at a very early time and showed no signs of tiredness while on set.
 A staff member said, "Kim So-hyun is cheerful and kind both on and off-camera, making her the best energizer.
 Kim So-hyun's bright smile helps everyone on set have a good time while filming."
 Jung Ga-ram describes her as "very serious and a really great actress".
 Song Kang talked about working with Kim, saying that she gave a lot of advice about many heart-fluttering points.
 As a senior actor he saw on TV, he was worried that it would inconvenience her.
 Still, she contacted him whenever there were difficult scenes and congratulated him at the end of the day.